- Head of Lower School

 Library

-Fourth-grade students enjoy the library every other week for a ninety-minute Library/Tech class.
-This ninety-minute block provides an opportunity for the Library Media Specialist and the STEM teacher to work with students in a large or small group setting, complementing curriculum students learn in the classroom.
-In addition, focus is placed on digital literacy and citizenship, genre studies, writing citations and enhancing the students’ love of literature.
+Fourth-grade students enjoy the library every other week for a forty-five minute Library/Tech class.
+Focus is placed on digital literacy and citizenship, genre studies, writing citations and enhancing the students’ love of literature.
 The library also supports the Accelerated Reader reading incentive program.
 Students come once per week to check out books, have more detailed instruction on the Dewey Decimal System and lessons on genre and literary devices.

 Math